Barking Treefrog - Dryophytes gratiosus

 Similar Species:

-Species Range: Primarily the Coastal Plain from eastern North Carolina south to southern Florida, and west to the Mississippi River in Louisiana, but also upland areas in northern Alabama and adjacent Tennessee.
-Isolated populations in Kentucky and adjacent Tennessee, Delaware and adjacent Maryland, and southeastern Virginia.
+Species Range: Primarily Coastal Plain from eastern North Carolina south to southern Florida, and west to Mississippi River in Louisiana, but also upland areas in northern Alabama and adjacent Tennessee.
+Isolated populations in Kentucky, Tennessee, Delaware, Maryland, and southeastern Virginia.

 Louisiana Conservation Status: Barking Treefrogs do not have any special status in Louisiana.